WithKottary/dbt-taxfix/README.md

 - Contact reason is the same as tags assigned (1 to 1 mapping).
 No categorization such as payments = finance & app_question, login = technical
 - For dimension tables certain columns are assumed to be available
 - Although dim_agent has no relation to fact_conversations table, it is assumed that there are other tables outside the scope of the data presented in this case study to which agent as a relation to.
 Hence we will proceed to create dim_agent
-- Provided data is not sufficient to assume that there is an  ***tags*** source.
+- Provided data is not sufficient to assume that there is a  ***tags*** source.
 In the event that ***tags*** are defined say in a CRM tool like salesforce then we can have dim_tags as a dimension.
 In this scenario, the microservice that logs conversation_events will need to incorporate tag_id

 ***IMPORTANT***
 **- fact_conversations is renamed to fact_conversation_lifecycle in order to avoid conflict with fact_conversations model provided at the start of the case study.**